Nevada (Las Vegas) Online Poker

 The Beginning of the End

-April 15, 2011 is infamously known as Black Friday throughout the Internet poker world.
-However, the days preceding Black Friday started years earlier.
-During October of 2006, President George Bush signed the Unlawful Internet Gambling Enforcement Act.
-Its purpose was to outlaw businesses from transferring funds to and from all gambling sites.
-Nothing about it specifically mentioned poker.
-With all of the finalizing and formulating and this and that and all of the other millions of complicated things it takes to pass a law, compliance for this was not to be mandated until June of 2010.
+Infamously known as Black Friday, April 15, 2011 marked a significant day in the Internet poker community.
+However, the events before Black Friday began many years earlier.
+During October of 2006, the President at the time, George Bush, enacted the Unlawful Internet Gambling Enforcement Act.
+The goal was to prevent businesses from moving funds to and from all types of gambling sites.
+Not a single mention of poker was included in it.
+With all of the complex formalities, formulating policies, and various other steps needed to pass a law, its compliance was not required until June of 2010.

-The most majorly known sites like Full Tilt Poker, UltimateBet, Absolute Poker, and PokerStars ignored the UIGEA and continued to allow Americans to deposit and play.
-This didn’t go on for very long, as less than a year from when compliance was mandated, Black Friday dropped its bomb on Internet poker.
+Majorly recognized platforms such as Full Tilt Poker, UltimateBet, Absolute Poker, and PokerStars disregarded the UIGEA and permitted Americans to continue depositing and playing.
+This period didn’t extend for very long, as within less than a year from when the compliance was required, Black Friday massively disrupted Internet poker.
+The air felt tense.

-The United States Department of Justice released a long indictment against the main executives of the aforementioned poker sites for violating the UIGEA.
-Later that day, PokerStars and Full Tilt Poker had already shut out everyone from playing in the USA, while everything proceeded is normal for the rest of the world.
-Absolute and UltimateBet did not respond immediately, but finally did so on April 21, ensuring their top priority was refunding players all of their money.
-Still, no one has seen a penny.
-PokerStars paid out almost immediately.
-Within a few months, it was revealed that Full Tilt Poker was a global Ponzi scheme.
-Owing about $390 million to its American players, it only had $60 million available.
-The whole thing was a disaster.
-It was nearly 3 years of back and forth negotiating before any money started being returned.
-It has been estimated that about 94% of what was owed has been paid out.
+The United States Department of Justice issued a comprehensive indictment against high-ranking executives of those poker sites for defying the UIGEA.
+Later that day, PokerStars and Full Tilt Poker had already blocked access for everyone in the USA, while operations carried on mostly unchanged for the rest of the world.
+Absolute and UltimateBet did not act right away, but eventually did so on April 21, ensuring they would focus on refunding players all of their money.
+Still, no one has laid eyes on a penny.
+PokerStars executed payouts almost immediately.
+Within a span of a few months, revelations showed that Full Tilt Poker was operating as a worldwide Ponzi scheme.
+Owing approximately $390 million to its American players, it had merely $60 million available.
+The entire situation was chaotic.
+Nearly 3 years of negotiations took place before any money started returning.
+It has been calculated that around 94% of what was owed has been paid back.

 The Rebirth